 - Activity detail: one line per stay during the previous calendar year.

-For each stay you must report:
+For each stay you must report1:

 | Field | Format | Notes |